Host-Kra factors for $\bigoplus_{p\in P}\mathbb{Z}/p\mathbb{Z}$ actions and finite dimensional nilpotent systems: main results

 \textbf{Step 3:} The last and most technically difficult step in the proof of Theorem \ref{Main2:thm} is solving the following lifting problem.\\ Let $X=Z_{<k}(X)\times_\rho U$ be a finite dimensional ergodic system of order $<k+1$.
 Using a proof by induction and passing to an extension, we may assume that $Z_{<k}(X)=\mG/\Gamma$ is a nilpotent system.
 Let $\mG_{k}\leq \mG_{k-2}\leq...\leq\mG_2\leq \mG_1=\mG$ be the lower central series for $\mG$.
 We adapt an inductive argument of Host and Kra \cite{HK}, where in step $j$ we lift some elements from the group $\mG_{k-j+1}$ to transformations on $X$ which belongs to $\mG(X)$.
-The following difficulties arise in the case where $X$ is a finite dimensional system that is not a Toral system. \begin{enumerate} \item {The group generated by the connected component of $\mG(X)$ and $\{T_g:g\in G\}$ may not act transitively on $X$.} \item{The cocycles in the process may take values in a compact abelian group $U$ which is not necessarily a torus.
+The following difficulties arise in the case where $X$ is a finite dimensional system that is not a Toral system. \begin{enumerate} \item {The near-action defined by group generated by the connected component of $\mG(X)$ and $\{T_g:g\in G\}$ may not be transitive on $X$.} \item{The cocycles in the process may take values in a compact abelian group $U$ which is not necessarily a torus.
 In particular, it is difficult to apply the results from step $1$.} \end{enumerate} To deal with these difficulties we use extensions and $k$-extensions (see Definition \ref{kext}).
 For instance, in order to overcome the second difficulty, we prove the following result (Lemma \ref{fixCL:lem}): Let $G=\bigoplus_{p\in P}\mathbb{Z}/p\mathbb{Z}$, and $\rho:G\times X\rightarrow U$ be a cocycle into some finite dimensional group $U$.
-If $\chi\circ\rho \in PC_{<k}(G,X,S^1)\cdot B^1(G,X,S^1)$ for every $\chi\in\hat U$, then there exists some $m=O_k(1)$ and an $m$-extension $\pi:Y\rightarrow X$ with the property that $\rho\circ\pi \in PC_{<k}(G,Y,U)\cdot B^1(G,Y,U)$.\\ To deal with the first problem we describe a new inductive.
+If $\chi\circ\rho \in PC_{<k}(G,X,S^1)\cdot B^1(G,X,S^1)$ for every $\chi\in\widehat U$, then there exists some $m=O_k(1)$ and an $m$-extension $\pi:Y\rightarrow X$ with the property that $\rho\circ\pi \in PC_{<k}(G^{(m)},Y,U)\cdot B^1(G^{(m)},Y,U)$.
+To deal with the first difficulty we also need extensions, but of different type.
 Roughly speaking, we show that for every countable set of transformations of bounded torsion in $\mG(X)$, there exists an extension $Y$ where these transformations has a lift in $\mG(Y)$. (see Lemma \ref{mainlem}, and section \ref{Main2:proof2} for more details).
 We note that the passing to extensions of $X$ leads to other difficulties which we discuss in detail in section \ref{Main2:proof1}.\\ The reduction to the case where $X$ is a finite dimensional system is only necessary to ensure that $U$ is finite dimensional and $Y$ is an $m$-extension.
 This is no longer necessary when working in the generality of all countable abelian groups.
 Therefore, by following the arguments in this paper and assuming that Conjecture \ref{conj} holds we can prove a structure theorem for all countable abelian groups. \begin{thm} [Structure theorem] Let $G$ be a countable abelian group and $k\geq 1$.
 Let $X$ be an ergodic $G$-system of order $<k+1$ and assume that Conjecture \ref{conj} holds.
-Then $X$ is a factor of a $k$-step nilpotent system $(Y,H)$ where the homogeneous group $\mG(Y)$ is a $k$-step nilpotent polish group. \end{thm} The case $k=2$ was established in \cite{OS2}.
+Then $X$ is a factor of a $k$-step nilpotent system $(Y,H)$, where $H$ is a countable abelian group extending $G$ and the homogeneous group $\mG(Y)$ is a $k$-step nilpotent Polish group. \end{thm} Since any countable abelian group is a quotient of $\mathbb{Z}^\omega$, one can always take $H=\mathbb{Z}^\omega$ in the theorem above.
+The case $k=2$ of this theorem was established in \cite{OS2}.
 The proof of the theorem above follows by arguing as in sections \ref{Main2:proof1} and \ref{Main2:proof2} together with the counterpart of Lemma \ref{fixCL:lem} and Theorem \ref{extensionlowchar:thm} for abelian groups that is given in \cite[Proposition 3.8 and Theorem 3.14]{OS2}.